 - University of Northern British Columbia (Prince George, British Columbia)

-Diabetes research is conducted in institutes across these provincial health authorities:
+Diabetes research is conducted in research institutes across these provincial health authorities:

 - Vancouver Coastal Health Research Institute